 Some lenders consider how long you’ve been in your current job and lived at your current address.
 In general, the longer, the better.

-Steady, full-time employment is what lenders prefer – though job changes in the same industry or line of work are often viewed as the same employment.
+Steady, full-time employment is what lenders prefer when assessing your credit for a car loan – though job changes in the same industry or line of work are often viewed as the same employment.
 Part time jobs, on the other hand, may be given less weight or disregarded completely because they are seen as a less reliable source of income.
 Pensions and disability income are also viewed poorly because they may stop under certain conditions – and because lenders face restrictions on garnishing these types of income if you default on your loan.

 Residence stability is particularly important if you have very poor credit.
 Lenders are worried that you’ll move, "skip" or become a "flight risk" without paying their loan.
 Residence changes within a certain geographic area are considered better than moves over long distances.

 Having a co-signer for your bad credit car loan can improve your chances of being approved with better terms and a lower interest rate.
 Depending on their financial stability, the best people to have as co-signers are a parent, or someone who will also be using the vehicle, such as a wife or partner.

 Friends and acquaintances are not as highly regarded as relatives.
 Lenders generally believe such co-signers are less likely to make payments if you default on the loan because they don’t rely on the car directly – and are not related to you.

 At Ezee Credit, our years of bad credit auto loan and lease experience allow us to assess which lender is best suited for your situation before we even forward on your application.
 Based on your information, we’ll have a fairly accurate idea of:

 - how much of a downpayment will be required